Rapid Convergence of the Unadjusted Langevin Algorithm: Isoperimetry Suffices: Discussion

-\paragraph{Acknowledgment.} The authors would like to thank Kunal Talwar for explaining the privacy motivation and application of R\'enyi divergence to data privacy.
-The authors thank Yu Cao, Jianfeng Lu, and Yulong Lu for alerting us to their work~\cite{CLL18} on R\'enyi divergence.
-The authors also thank Xiang Cheng and Peter Bartlett for helpful comments on an earlier version of this paper.
+\paragraph{Acknowledgment.} The authors thank Kunal Talwar for explaining the privacy motivation and application of R\'enyi divergence to data privacy; Yu Cao, Jianfeng Lu, and Yulong Lu for alerting us to their work~\cite{CLL18} on R\'enyi divergence; Xiang Cheng and Peter Bartlett for helpful comments on an earlier version of this paper; and Sinho Chewi for communicating Theorem~\ref{Thm:BiasLSI} to us.

 { }